 The Microsoft Dynamics 365 Customer Engagement Enterprise Sales application is a best-in-class application for managing the sales process for small to enterprise-level organizations.
 At $95/user/month, the Enterprise Sales app is competitively priced in comparison with other best-in-class solutions.
 However, $95/user/month can be a challenge for smaller organizations or organizations with limited sales CRM needs.
 In 2018, Microsoft introduced the Dynamics 365 Customer Engagement Sales Professional license at $65/user/month with the intent of lowering the Dynamics 365 Sales barrier to entry.
 Let’s look at Dynamics 365 Customer Engagement Sales Enterprise vs Sales Professional.

 The information in the table below comes from the Dynamics 365 May 2023 Licensing Guide.

-Please Note: This table doesn’t doesn’t display everything Sales Professional does, just the areas where it differs from Sales Enterprise.
+Please Note: This table doesn’t show everything Sales Professional does, just the areas where it differs from Sales Enterprise.